facebook

 Myth or Fact?

-Only those who are living on a low floor unit, they get all kinds of pests making their way to their home easily!
-Cockroaches, ants, lizards, termites and birds… well, you name it, you get it.
+Only those who are living in a low floor unit, they get all kinds of pests making their way to their home easily!
+Cockroaches, ants, lizards, termites, and birds… well, you name it; you get it.
 Is this really true?

 It’s a yes, and a no.

-Yes, because living on a low floor level does make it easier for pests such as lizards and cockroaches to crawl their way into your home, yet it does not mean a high floor level flat or apartment is entirely pest free!
+Yes, because living on a low floor level makes it easier for pests such as lizards and cockroaches to crawl their way into your home, yet it does not mean a top floor level flat or apartment is entirely pest free!

 No, because largely there are many varying factors to why a home attracts pests.
 It also depends on…